Welcome to today's edition of the Rush 24-7 podcast.

 Not us.

-The Democrat Party and the American Left.
+The Democrat Party and the American left.

-Here's the head of the Missouri NAALCP, a National Association for the Advancement of the Liberal Colored People.
+Here's the head of the Missouri NAALCP, the National Association for the Advancement of Liberal Colored People, yesterday in Las Vegas, talking about the situation with the rodeo clown.

-She uh is named Mary Ratliff, and here's what she had to say about the clown wearing the Obama mask.
+She is named Mary Ratliff, and here's what she had to say about the clown wearing the Obama mask.

 It is an outrage.